uwcartlab/webmapping/Chapter02/readme.md

 Such difficulties are normal, everyday experiences for every level of programmer, beginner to expert.
 The trick to overcoming routine errors is learning how to efficiently debug your code as you go.
 A single wrong character in the script can break your entire webpage, and it requires some sleuthing to find the pointy needle in the haystack.
 Fortunately, every browser's developer toolset comes with a vital tool that allows us to do just that: the console.

 The _**console**_, usually accessed by a tab or button next to the inspector, is where errors and other messages from the scripts are printed.
 Often, it actually is _more_ convenient for you the developer if your console shows an error, because the console error should tell you exactly where in the script the error is occurring.
-For instance, say your script failed and you found a syntax error in the console (Figure 4.1).
+For instance, say your script failed and you found a syntax error in the console (Figure 4.1; Example 4.1).

 ![figure2.4.1.png](img/figure2.4.1.png)

 ###### Figure 4.1: A syntax error displayed in the console

 The error statement identifies line 25 of your _main.js_ file, where there may be a missing curly brace.
 Now the problem should be easier to spot in the buggy Example 4.1 code.
-The object representing the City of Superior requires a closing curly brace before the bracket closes the overall array.
+The object representing the City of Superior requires a closing curly brace before the bracket closes the overall array (Example 4.1).

 ###### Example 4.1: Incorrect syntax in _main.js_